WHITE PAPER

 • Assess candidates' networking skills and ability to build and maintain professional relationships.

-• Conduct thorough reference checks to verify candidates' past performance, including their ability to work collaboratively within a team, manage stress, and adapt to different situations.
+• Conduct thorough reference checks to verify past performance, including the ability to work collaboratively within a team, manage stress, and adapt to different situations.

-Balancing IQ and EQ in recruiting accounting talent is crucial for delivering technically accurate work, building strong client relationships, and ensuring sustained profitability.
-By incorporating these considerations into the recruiting process, firms can attract and retain professionals who bring a well-rounded skill set to the organization.
+Balancing IQ and EQ while recruiting for accounting talent is crucial for delivering not only technically accurate work but also for building strong client relationships and ensuring sustained profitability.
+By incorporating these considerations into the recruiting process, accounting firms can attract and retain professionals who bring a well-rounded skill set to the organization.

 Putting it all together